yabellini/docs.carpentries.org/topic_folders/instructor_training/email_templates_trainers.md

     - ["The Science of Learning"](https://carpentries.github.io/instructor-training/files/papers/science-of-learning-2015.pdf)
     - ["The Carpentries Annual Report"](https://carpentries.org/files/reports/Carpentries2020AnnualReport.pdf)

+1. [Create a profile in The Carpentries database](https://amy.carpentries.org/forms/request_training/).
+This is necessary for you to be certified as a Carpentries Instructor.

 **Checkout: The Instructor Certification Process**

 After your training, you will be asked to complete three follow-up tasks to become a certified Instructor.
 These requirements are detailed on the [Checkout Instructions page](https://carpentries.github.io/instructor-training/checkout/index.html) and will be discussed at your training.